How to Feel Fabulous when Coping with Hair Loss and Scalp Damage

 3. Have fun with head wraps.
 Head wraps are fun, easy, and a great option for protecting your scalp and hair.
 I’ve always loved head wraps and they have become extremely popular of late.
 This video from Cannie aka MzNaturalLife has a few looks worth trying.
 Thanks for allowing me to share Cannie. 🙂

 4. Find a great stylist or barber.
 When I decided to cut my hair into a short bob and finally a short afro I reached out to one of the best natural hair stylists I knew.
 She had relocated but referred me to an excellent barber.
 He was good at working with the varied textures, lengths, and thickness (or lack thereof) of my hair.
 I always felt fabulous after a fresh cut.
+You can also work with a stylist that can help you develop options based on the condition of your hair and scalp.
+At this point, less is more.
+Consider minimizing or skipping the extensive treatments and heat exposure and opt for simple washes, scalp massages and moisture rich options that help you maintain your existing hair health and extreme manipulation of hair and scalp which can have an adverse impact.

 My horror story with the wrong barber: